 - regular complainant satisfaction surveys

 - feedback buttons and surveys in online forms and webpages

-- telephone surveys at the end of calls.
+- telephone surveys at the end of calls

+- monitoring comments on social media.

 Develop strong performance benchmarks

 You will need to develop benchmarks that suit the needs of your agency, and appropriately reflect reasonable community and oversight expectations.